 Montpensier hotel is an affordable, low-key hotel that offers perks such as an optional breakfast and free WiFi.

 Located near the Louvre, Montpensier is positioned in the centre of the first arrondissement within walking distance of many of the sights.
-If you’re wondering where’s best to stay in Paris and you’re on a tight budget, Montpensier is a good option.
+If you’re wondering where’s best to stay in Paris on a budget, Montpensier is a good option.

 Bourse – 2nd Arrondissement